MaysaM-M-Mousa/Auth-dotnet/README.md

 * Uses `Microsoft.AspNetCore.Authentication.JwtBearer` library for implementing the JWT authentication process in .Net.

-* Exposes `/Signin` and `/Signout` endpoints in `HomeController`.

 * Uses MS SQL Server as a database to implement simple user model functionality.
 Stores hashed passwords.

+* Exposes `/Signin` and `/Signout` endpoints in `HomeController`.

-* Implements the JWT authentication in `AuthenticationService` which signs the current user simple claims such [**Sub**, **Email**, and **Jti**].
+* Implements the JWT generation in `AuthenticationService` which is done by signing the current user with simple claims such [**Sub**, **Email**, and **Jti**].

-* Protects the endpoint in the `WeatherForecastController` to require to be authenticated before accessing the resource.
+* Protects the endpoint in the `WeatherForecastController` so it requires to be authenticated before accessing the resource.

-* Implements `UserDataMiddleware` which is executed immediately after the `AuthenticationMiddleware` to retrieve store user DB model in context by by extracting his Id from claims.
+* Implements `UserDataMiddleware` which is executed immediately after the built-in `AuthenticationMiddleware` to retrieve the user model from DB and stroe it in the request context by by extracting his Id from claims.

 ## **MultipleAuthSchemes**

 * Implements 2 Cookie-based authentication schemes, one is dedicated for `regular` users and the other for `special` users

+* No External DB connection was used, only a set of fake users in memory in `AuthenticationService` to mimic the authentication process.

 * Exposes `/login-regular`, `/logout-regular` for regular users and `/login-special`, `/logout-special` for special users in `HomeController`

-* No External DB connection was used, only a set of fake users in memory in `AuthenticationService` to mimic the authentication process.

-* Fake user will can authenticate himself with both endpoints; and he will get the corresponding role `regular` or `special` as well.
+* A user can authenticate himself with both endpoints; and he will get the corresponding role `regular` or `special` as well.

 * Overrides the `AuthorizationPolicyBuilder` behavior in `PoliciesExtensions` to accept authenticated users from both schemes instead of the default one only.

-* Defines `OnlySpecialUsers` authorization policy which only authorizes special users for chosen resources.
+* Defines `OnlySpecialUsers` authorization policy which only authorizes special users to access the resources decorated with this policy.

 * Validates the functionality of muliple authentication schemes in `WeatherForecastController` by defining an accessible resource by both schemes, and by defining a dedicated resource only for special users using the above mentioned policy.

 ## **SessionAuth**

-* Implements session-based authentication from scratch by introducing new custom session-based authentication scehem and its corresponding logic handler.
+* Implements session-based authentication from scratch by introducing new custom session-based authentication scheme and its corresponding authentication handler.

 * No External DB connection was used, only a set of fake users and roles implemented in-memory in `InMemoryUserService`.

-* An in-memory session manager implementation for managing usesr's session resides in `InMemorySessionManager`.
-Provides several functionalities starting from session **Creation**, **Retrieving**, and **Revoking** sessions.
+* An in-memory session manager implementation for managing user's session resides in `InMemorySessionManager`.
+Provides several functionalities such session **Creation**, **Retrieving**, and **Revoking** sessions.

 * Exposes `/sign-in` and `/sign-out` endpoints for users authentication in `HomeController`

 * As mentioned previously, this project introduces new authentication scheme and its corresponding handler by:
-  * Introducing `SessionAuthenticationOptions` options class to customize the functionality of the implementation.
+  * Introducing `SessionAuthenticationOptions` to customize the configuration and functionality of the implementation.
   * Introducing `SessionAuthenticationHandler` which handles the following functionalities:
     * Implements `HandleSignInAsync` method which creates a new user session and writes the session identifier to cookies,
     * Implements `HandleSignOutAsync` method which reads the session from the cookies and revoke it, then it clears the cookies from that session.
     * Implements `HandleAuthenticateAsync` method which returns an **AuthenticationResult** representing the validity of the session.
 That's done by checking if the session is not revoked nor expired.
 After that if everything is validated, then we append a **ClaimsPrinciple** to the **AuthenticationResult** instance representing the user's context to be used later for authroization in the application.
+This method is called by built-in `AuthenticationMiddleware`
   * Registering the custom session-based authentication handler as our default authentication scheme in our application, that's done by using the methods provided by `SessionExtensions` to register our scheme.
 It's been done in `AuthExtensions`

 * `HomeController` uses `AuthenticationService` internally which in turn specifies our new custom scheme to sign in and sign out users.

-* `WeatherForecastController` introduces endpoints and authorizes access to some of them based on the user's roles, which got evaluated and populated in `SessionAuthenticationHandler`.
+* `WeatherForecastController` introduces endpoints and authorizes access to some of them based on the user's roles, which got evaluated and populated to request context in `SessionAuthenticationHandler`.
 This proves the correctness of our custom scheme implementation.

 ## **PBAC**

 * Implements permission-based access control, and uses Jwt for authentication

+* Uses MS SQL Server as a database to implement the mentioned relationship.

 * The following relationship between entities is implemented where:
   * `User` represents the users in the system.